-The more obvious items that are prohibited are
+The more obvious items that are prohibited under international shipping regulations are:

 - Bodily fluids, such as blood

-Clearly, if an item is easily identified as "dangerous" or "hazardous" with or without a label, don't try sending it.
-For example, anything labeled "flammable gas" won't be getting too far in the shipping process.
-Fireworks, as well, can't be mailed anywhere.
+Clearly, if an item is easily identified as "dangerous" or "hazardous" with or without a label, don't try shipping it.

-According to the U.S. Postal Service, the following items may not be mailed from any of the 50 states:
+When shipping items from the US, you should know what items you can't be mailed through the international carrier.
+According to the U.S. Postal Service, the following items may not be mailed from any of the US states:

 - Lighters because they contain flammable gasses or liquids.